abhaysastry1/cityscout/README.md

 1. **Data Processing:**
    - `dolt_test.py`: Queries the database hosted on DoltHub
+   - `data_merge_and_clean.ipynb`: Cleans and merges the tables to get the final file
-   - `merge.py`: Merges various datasets extracted for each year or feature
+   - `merge.py`: Merges various datasets extracted for each year or feature (only if you stop with merging all the files using PySpark `final_all_df.write.csv('gs://6242filteringbucket/final_all.csv', header=True)` in the data_merge_and_clean.ipynb notebook; if you follow the notebook, this is not needed)

 2. **Tableau Dashboard:**
    - Interactive visualization of processed data